w33ts/dank-memer-wiki/About-Dank-Memer/Vote.md

 These are the instant perks you receive per vote:

 `Discordbotlist`
- - 1.5x XP Multiplier for 2 hours
+- 1.85x XP Multiplier for 2 hours
- - 150% Coin Multiplier for 1 hour
+- +150% Coin Multiplier for 1 hour
 - 1x Vote Pack
 - 1x Daily Box
- - 1x Christmas Gift
 - 1x Tool Box

 `Top.gg`
- - 1.5x XP Multiplier for 2 hours
+- 1.85x XP Multiplier for 2 hours
- - 150% Coin Multiplier for 1 hour
+- +150% Coin Multiplier for 1 hour
 - 1x Vote Pack
 - 1x Daily Box
- - 1x Christmas Gift
- - 1x Tool Box
+- 1x Bait Box

 Each vote on <a href="https://top.gg/bot/memes/vote" target="_blank">top.gg</a> or <a href="https://discordbotlist.com/bots/dank-memer/upvote">discordbotlist</a> also gives you one vote level, and you can earn more rewards by reaching certain vote levels every month.
 You can earn up to 4 vote levels per day by voting on both websites twice a day.